tdilauro/Simplified-wiki/BibliographicMetadata.md

 documents that use custom terms like "authors", "isbns", and "title".
 Each term is explicitly defined in the API documentation.

 Documents are served as application/json.
-The format of the JSON documents is not explicitly defined.
+The internal format of the JSON documents is not explicitly defined.